MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Relation to Copyright

-Unlike the training datasets, it is not conceivable that the trained AI model retains any creative aspects of the original data (copyrighted works).
-Therefore, the AI itself, that is, the trained model, cannot be considered a derivative work of the original data, and its publication or sale does not constitute copyright infringement.
+Unlike training datasets, the trained AI model does not, in principle, retain any parts of the original data (copyrighted works) that embody creative expression.
+The generative AI itself—namely, the trained model—therefore cannot be regarded as a derivative work of the original data, and the publication or sale of the AI does not constitute copyright infringement.

 Relation to Neighboring Rights

-As with copyright, since it is not conceivable that the trained model retains any creative aspects of the original data, the sale and publication of the AI itself do not infringe upon neighboring rights.
+For the same reason, it is not conceivable that any part of the original data possessing creative expression remains in the trained model.
+Accordingly, the sale or publication of the generative AI itself does not infringe neighboring rights.

 Relation to Publicity Rights

-Even an AI capable of freely and accurately generating the voice of a specific celebrity does not fall under the three types of infringement indicated by the Supreme Court’s decision in the Pink Lady case.
-However, such AI is typically marketed on the value of being able to generate the voice of a specific celebrity with high precision, and customers usually purchase the AI for its ability to do so.
-Therefore, the sale of such AI could likely be considered an act similar to the three types of infringement and potentially constitute a violation of publicity rights.
+Even an AI capable of generating, freely and with high precision, the voice of a specific celebrity does not fall squarely within any of the three modes of infringing conduct identified by the Supreme Court in the Pink Lady case.
+However, in practice, such AI systems are usually marketed on the value that they can generate the specific celebrity’s voice freely and with high precision, and customers typically purchase them for that reason.

 Conclusion: Consult Experts on the Relationship Between Generative AI and Copyright